With few passengers, Delta gets FAA approval to carry cargo in cabin

 Atlanta-based Delta said it has received Federal Aviation Administration approval to use the overhead bin space of wide-body jets for cargo, boosting capacity on the airline’s new cargo-only flights.

-It’s not a simple as just stacking cargo wherever there’s empty space in the cabin.
+It’s not as simple as just stacking cargo wherever there’s empty space in the cabin.
 The FAA regulates such matters because there are a number of logistical and safety considerations, such as weight shifts, which can lead to crashes.

 The airline also wants to explore ways to carry more goods in the cabin, including by removing seats, as the company prepares for a lengthy slump in travel.
 That, too, may require FAA approval.